virjilakrum/zk-lokomotive/README.md

 In summary, this project implements a sophisticated file transfer mechanism, leveraging different technologies for seamless communication between Solana-Solana and Solana-EVM networks.
 Through meticulous encryption, tokenization, and validation processes, it ensures the secure and verifiable exchange of files while maintaining compatibility and interoperability across disparate blockchain ecosystems.

+## Motivation:

+Providing the amount of our data continues rapidly in the technological singularity.
+Traditional file formats often lack adequate privacy and security, especially when it comes to sensitive data.
+File services run on a central server, creating the risk of data breaches and privacy violations.
+We offer a different solution to this than traditional breaks, by combining the powerful capacities and polynomials of mathematics and the decentralized generality of Solana, thus challenging the trilemma.

+## Solution:

+Adopting a decentralized approach to file transfer, utilizing the principles of zero-knowledge proofs (zkSNARKs), can significantly enhance privacy and security.
+This method allows for the verification of file transmission without revealing the contents of the files to the network or a third party.

 ## Scenario Secure Research File Sharing

 ### Actors